warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   ### **Form Factor**

   Form factor is the thing which tells you how your motherboard is built.
 It involves all the specifications like shape, power supply, shape, size, mounting holes, and the overall layout.
-It would be best if you buy an ATX form factor.
+It would be best if you buy an **[ATX Form Factor.](https://en.wikipedia.org/wiki/ATX)**

   ATX form factor allows you to have more PCIe lanes and are best for multi GPU systems.
 Moreover, it can accommodate greater RAM slots also and can help your system perform with greater efficiency, even while running high RAM-intensive applications.